neo-mashiro/MRI/lab2/README.md

 In summation, all these observations must be related to the SSD loss function.

 Intuitively, we know that the data of an image is quite arbitrary, so the grayscale intensity as a function of pixel coordinates is quite random, it is not continuous or smooth.
 Given such image data and a simple SSD similarity metric, there's a good chance that the SSD loss function may not be convex, but very much like a bumpy hillside full of potholes.
 Our goal is to efficiently search along the hillside to find the deepest hole where SSD drastically drops to zero.
 Depending on the images we have, the potholes can be randomly distributed, or sparse everywhere, or dense within some ranges of pixels.
 As a result, there are some cases that we can expect:

-First of all, in some steps we might be moving along the direction that has the steepest slope towards a local minimum instead of a global minimum.
+- In some steps we might be moving along the direction that has the steepest slope towards a local minimum instead of a global minimum.
 In the worst case, once we have reached a local minimum then we are stuck there.
 There's no way to move out since all the first-order partial derivatives around is zero.
 Therefore, registration will fail.

-Another point to mention is that, the step size or learning rate of gradient descent is crucial.
+- Another point to mention is that, the step size or learning rate of gradient descent is crucial.
 If the step size is small, convergence can be very slow.
 If the step size is large, we might bounce around the loss function curve and fail to converge.

-Besides, using the naive SSD as the similarity metric, the magnitude of SSD values can be as large as tens of trillions.
+- Besides, using the naive SSD as the similarity metric, the magnitude of SSD values can be as large as tens of trillions.
 Given the formula of SSD, a tiny move can lead to a considerable change in SSD and a very steep gradient.
 Therefore, in the bumpy hillside metaphor, not only there are many potholes, but also these potholes are very small in size.
 Even if we choose a very small step size, it is still relatively large compared to the potholes, so a move in that direction can probably result in a bounce.

 This explains why the SSD curve is overall decreasing but not strictly decreasing.
 In fact, I have already tried a number of different learning rates, small enough to make the SSD curve smooth, large enough to converge.
-Therefore, I think the oscillations in certain ranges of the curve are primarily caused by either relatively large step size or extremely steep potholes. **Simply put, the SSD metric is too sensitive.**
+The oscillations in certain ranges of the curve are primarily caused by either relatively large step size or extremely steep potholes. **Simply put, the SSD metric is too sensitive.**

 It's not hard to see why registration tends to fail in the presence of both translations and rotations.
 In this case, SSD is a non-convex function of both p, q and theta, its shape can be complicate and suffer from more potholes or saddle points.
 As a consequence, there's a higher chance that gradient descent would stuck at some saddle points surrounded by a plateau of zero gradients and never be able to escape.

 A potential remedy to solve this issue may need to use an adaptive learning rate, adjust the step size based on the amount of change in the loss function, but it's hard to tune.
-Another way out of this dilemma is to take into account the second order derivatives when doing updates, but I'm not quite sure when gradient descent is guaranteed to find the global optimum if the loss function is non-convex and high dimensional.
+Another way out of this dilemma is to take into account the second order partial derivatives when doing updates, but there's no guarantee that we can find the global optimum if the loss function is non-convex and high dimensional.

 ---